Mandi (Mandaeism)

 Although mandis are traditionally "cult-huts" made of straw, bamboo, and mud that are built by the river, nowadays mandis can also be modern buildings that serve as community houses and local administrative centers.
 A mandi typically holds weekly worship services, weddings, and many other important events and rituals.

+Unlike in Islam, Christianity, or Yazidism, the mandi itself is not considered to be a shrine or pilgrimage site.
+This is because Mandaeism does not have shrines or holy sites tied to specific geographical locations, since any river with flowing water can be used for religious rituals.

+Etymology

+The Mandaic word mandi (written Mandaic: mandia ࡌࡀࡍࡃࡉࡀ) is derived from Pahlavi mʾnd (mānd) 'dwelling place'.

 In Iraq

 A contemporary-style mandi is located in Nasiriyah, Iraq.

-The town of Liṭlaṭa in Qal'at Saleh District, southern Iraq was also the site of a Mandaean mandi that the British scholar E. S. Drower often visited.
+The historical village of Liṭlaṭa in Qal'at Saleh District, southern Iraq was also the site of a Mandaean mandi that the British scholar E. S. Drower often visited.

-In Baghdad, the main mandi is called the Baghdad Sabian Mandi.
+In Baghdad, the main mandi is called the Sabian Mandi of Baghdad.
 It is located on the western banks of the Tigris River in the central Baghdad neighborhood of Al-Qadisiyah.
 In addition to Baghdad and Nasiriyah, mandis can also be found in Amarah, Kirkuk, Erbil, and Diwaniyah.

 In Iran

 The main mandi of the Mandaean community in Iran is located in Ahvaz.
 It is administered and maintained by the Mandaean Council of Ahvaz.